ibrahimjelliti/ibrahim-phobia-bundle/README.md

 # ibrahim-phobia-bundle
-API to get a package bundle-size,minified and gzipped for last three versions
+React front-end and Node.js backend to get a package bundle-size: minified and gzipped with last three versions